Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 2. Send a message with the passphrase provided in the email invitation.

 ## Send a message on a supported messaging service via the Messages API Sandbox
 Once you are added to the whitelist, you will use a Messages API Sandbox endpoint to send your test messages using the appropriate `from` id or number associated with the specific platform's sandbox.
+For your sandbox testing purposes, the `from` field is already populated in the code snippets provided below.
+It is important to note that you will need to replace the value in the `from` field with the number or ID associated with the business account you setup on the external messaging platform.

+1. Create a new `sandbox-message.sh` file.
+2. Copy the code snippet for the appropriate messaging platform and paste it in the `sandbox-message.sh` file.
+3. Replace the value in the `to` field with the number or ID associated with your external messaging account that is whitelisted in the sandbox.
+4. Save the file to your machine and run it.